schopenhauer/rtl-download/README.md

 # rtl-download

-This app parses [RTL Télé Lëtzebuerg](https://www.rtl.lu/) web sites, downloads their respective video files from the host server and transcodes them into an `.mp4` file locally using ffmpeg.
+The app parses [RTL Télé Lëtzebuerg](https://www.rtl.lu/) web pages, detects and downloads videos and transcodes them into an `.mp4` file using ffmpeg.
 The app also includes a web frontend powered by [Sinatra](http://sinatrarb.com).

 ## Usage

 ### Requirements

-Please make sure to have up-to-date versions of [Ruby](https://www.ruby-lang.org/en/) and [ffmpeg](https://ffmpeg.org/) installed on your system.
+Make sure to have up-to-date versions of [Ruby](https://www.ruby-lang.org/en/) and [ffmpeg](https://ffmpeg.org/) installed on your system.

 * Debian: `sudo apt-get install ffmpeg`
-* CentOS: `sudo dnf install ffmpeg`
+* RHEL & Co: `sudo dnf install ffmpeg`
 * Arch Linux: `sudo pacman -S ffmpeg`

 Before you start the app, you need to install the necessary gems using `bundle install`.